 Stakeholders (such as a client or key internal stakeholders) should generally address communication regarding the project to both the PM and Strategist.
 The team will also regularly interact with stakeholders via email or Slack.

 The Project Manager is responsible for making sure that all inbound communication is answered promptly.
 For any communication that does not require a response from the strategist, the PM should respond within 24 business hours.
 They should request a follow-up from the Strategist for any questions/comments that are in the Strategist’s realm.

 To provide prompter responses, the Strategist may also reply first if they see an email first.
 But it is formally the responsibility of the PM to ensure that a response gets sent.

 Communication with non-project Stakeholders should be handled with a mixture of phone calls, emails, Basecamp communication, and sometimes client-specific communication platforms.

 Every week, the PM should send two updates:

 - An internal weekly update for the team via Asana

-- A client weekly update via email or the client’s chosen communication method
+- For client projects, a client update via email or the stakeholders chosen communication method

 The update should inform the relevant parties of the high-level project statuses and how we are tracking against our budgets and timelines.
 See